conan-io/conan-io.github.io/_posts/2019-07-24-Integrate-build-system-in-Conan.markdown

 	conf.load('waf_conan_libs_info', tooldir='.')
 {% endhighlight %}

-But that would only work if we have the Waf build tool in our path and we don't know if our consumers are going to have it installed.
+But that would only work if we have the Waf build tool in our path.
+However, we don't know if our consumers are going to have it installed.
 We can solve this problem creating a Conan *installer package*.

 ### Creating a package to install the build system